telecta/playbook/README.md

 #### OKRs

 We believe in using this to set individual goals or long term goals which eventually will broaden our knowlengde base and increase the team's strength.
 These goals should be fairly ambitious, if you're over or under your goal by the time of evaluation we 'll use this again to set the next goal or pivot.
 OKRs are not synonymous with employee evaluations.
+OKRs are registered in Trello with a description of your goal and a due date.

 ## New Hires